What is an Addiction Intervention?

 Select the Addiction Intervention Team: The team of individuals who will be involved in an intervention should be carefully selected.
 They should all be individuals who are close to the person for which the intervention is being held.
 The addicted individual will be more willing to listen to how their addiction has affected the ones they love rather than those they do not care for.

 Prepare What You Will Say: Each member of the intervention team will prepare a letter to read to their addicted loved one.
-Essentially, you’ll want to express how your loved one’s addiction has affected your own life and what you will do to ensure that your loved one will get the help they need.
-Often, these terms are eliminating communication or other enabling behaviors so that the individual has no other choice but to get the help they need.
+Essentially, you’ll want to express how your loved one’s addiction has affected your own life.
+You should share what you will do to ensure that your loved one will get the help they need.
+Often, these terms include eliminating communication or other enabling behaviors.
+This gives the individual no other choice but to get the help they need.

 Hold the Intervention: After preparation and practice, you and your team of interventionists will hold the scheduled intervention; which your addicted loved one will be oblivious to until the date of.
-With hope and determination, you will likely be witness to the moment your addicted loved one gets the help they need.
+With hope and determination, you will likely see the moment your addicted loved one gets the help they need.